risenyard/Fire_Detection_BEAST/Manual.md

 This is the second module utilized by the project.
 It re-structures the standard MODIS data into a time-series list, detects the pixel of fire based on the generated time-series list with BEAST algorithm, visualizes the results and validate the results with true fire boundary.
 It contains a class to handle all workflow with following functions.

-- `_init_`: the class initializes by reading the MODIS data and bandnames from Google Earth Engine first, creates the time-seires lists from them, and sets up the threshold for fire detection algorithms.
+- `_init_`: the class initializes by reading the MODIS data and bandnames from Google Earth Engine first, creates the time series lists from them, and sets up the threshold for fire detection algorithms.
 - `read_geotiff`: read the geotiff data from file.
 - `get_time_series`: get the time series of each pixel of the image by resorting the input MODIS NDVI stack and make them into a list.
 - `visualize_ts`: visualize the time series of a pixel.